-Have you ever gone snowshoeing during the winter?
+Have you ever gone snowshoeing trails during the winter?
 Washington State is full of seasonal snowshoe trails, from the Cascade Mountains to Central and Eastern Washington.
 Get started this winter with our beginner’s guide to snowshoeing in Washington.

 Choose Your Trail

 Before setting out, pick a light to moderate trail for your earliest snowshoe ventures.
-Among a few beginner-friendly winter trails are Gold Creek Pond Trail in the Okanogan-Wenatchee National Forest, the Palouse to Cascades Trail (previously the Iron Horse/John Wayne Pioneer Trail) in the Mount Baker-Snoqualmie National Forest, and the Wenatchee Crest Trail in the Wenatchee National Forest.
+Among a few beginner-friendly popular destinations for winter are Gold Creek Pond Trail in the Okanogan-Wenatchee National Forest, the Palouse to Cascades Trail (previously the Iron Horse/John Wayne Pioneer Trail) in the Mount Baker-Snoqualmie National Forest, and the Wenatchee Crest Trail in the Wenatchee National Forest.
 You can also check out our story on Spending a Day in the Snow at Mount Baker for more snowshoeing suggestions.

 Rent or Buy Snowshoes